-We accept applications from prospective undergraduates at The University of Melbourne or Monash Pharmacy in Parkville.
+We accept applications from prospective undergraduates at The University of Melbourne, Monash Pharmacy in Parkville or RMIT (Media & Communication) Melbourne City.
 Intercollegiate protocol requires that applicants apply to only one of the residential colleges affiliated with the University of Melbourne.
 Students do this by applying to the college of their first preference, then listing other colleges as subsequent preferences on their application form.

 Applications are lodged in the year prior to entry and deadlines vary across colleges.